Skip to content

 0 Success - no errors occurred

-2 Usage errors (invalid flags, file not found, config errors)
+2 Usage errors (invalid flags, incompatible options, config errors)

 130 Interrupted (Ctrl+C / SIGINT)